 We expect that this programme will provide a valuable opportunity to extend the scope of the HCS workforce, offering those with the right motivation and inclination for innovation with the tools to develop their skills.

 They will first need to discuss the opportunity with their Host department to agree a potential innovation project.

-They will then complete and submit an Expression of Interest, outlining the following:
+They will then complete and submit an application form, outlining the following:

 - Why they are interested in the programme